League of Legends Champion – Marksman Jhin

 For years, Ionia’s southern mountains were plagued by the infamous creature.
 Throughout the province of Zhyun, and even as far as Shon-Xan and Galrin, a monster slaughtered scores of travelers and sometimes whole farmsteads, leaving behind twisted displays of corpses.
 Armed militias searched the forests, towns hired demon hunters, Wuju masters patrolled the roads—but nothing slowed the beast’s grisly work.

 In desperation, the Council of Zhyun sent an envoy to beg Great Master Kusho of the Kinkou Order for help.
 Charged with maintaining the balance between the spirit and material realms, Kusho was adept in the banishment of demons.
 Leaving in secret lest the cunning creature be alerted to their intent, Kusho, his teenage son, Shen, and young apprentice, Zed, traveled to the province.
 They tended to countless families shattered by the killings, dissected the horrific crime scenes, and looked for connections between the murders.
-Soon, Kusho realized they were far from the first to hunt this killer, and his conviction grew that this was the work of something beyond the demonic.
+Soon, Kusho realized they were far from the to hunt this killer, and his conviction grew that this was the work of something beyond the demonic.

 For the next four years, the Golden Demon remained beyond their reach, and the long investigation left the three men changed.
 The famous red mane of Kusho turned white; Shen, known for his wit and humor, became somber; and Zed, the brightest star of Kusho’s temple, began to struggle with his studies.
 It was almost as though the demon knew they were seeking it, and delighted in the torment sown by their failure.